MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 ## Mailbox and calendar

-It is not uncommon for the group-associated mailbox to be utilized, even though many conversations may have been conducted within team channels.
+it's not uncommon for the group-associated mailbox to be utilized, even though many conversations may have been conducted within team channels.
 The mailbox only stores emails that were emailed directly to it and does not include emails that were sent directly to channels.

-In some cases, the emails stored within the mailbox may be notifications of meetings, Planner task updates, and other app or system generated messages.
-It is important that the contents of the mailbox be reviewed to determine whether the content should be retained or deleted.
+In some cases, the emails stored within the mailbox may be notifications of meetings, Planner task updates, and other app or system generated messages. it's important that the contents of the mailbox be reviewed to determine whether the content should be retained or deleted.

 If a retention policy is applied to Exchange, the emails and calendar items are retained and available through eDiscovery searches.

 **Export mail and calendar**

 Team or group members can [export the contents of the mailbox and calendar to an Outlook Data / Personal Storage (PST) file](https://support.office.com/article/14252b52-3075-4e9b-be4e-ff9ef1068f91).
 This file can then be stored elsewhere, or the contents can be imported into a different mailbox.
-The former is not recommended as the contents of the PST file are not searchable without opening it in Outlook, and the file itself can become corrupted over time.
+The former isn't recommended as the contents of the PST file aren't searchable without opening it in Outlook, and the file itself can become corrupted over time.

 **IT-performed content migration**